-The template web design agreement includes a short-form acceptance procedure.
-During the acceptance period defined in the agreement, the customer must test the website for compliance with the specification and for defects.
+The standard and premium template web design agreements include a short-form acceptance procedure.
+During the acceptance period, the customer must test the website for compliance with the specification and for defects.
 If any non-compliance or defects are found, the designer or design company has a further specified period to remedy the problems.
 If the website still does not conform to specification or exhibits defects after this, then the designer or design company may be in breach of contract.

 How are the different classes of IPR subsisting in websites treated?